Loading...

 N-telopeptide (NTx) — a valuable marker of bone breakdown

-By Dr. Susan E. Brown, PhD
+Authored by Dr. Susan E. Brown, PhD

-But what worries me is that most of these women have NOT been told whether or not their bone loss is ongoing or if it occurred in the past.
+Every day doctors tell women their DEXA test shows their bone density is that of an 80-year-old, or that they “must” take bone drugs.
+Women worry about this diagnosis.
+I worry that most of these women are NOT told whether bone loss is ongoing or occurred previously.
 Knowing if your bone loss is still taking place is critical when it comes to truly understanding your risk of excessive bone loss, osteoporosis and fracture.
 Fortunately, a test is available that provides this information.
-Let’s learn about it.
+Let’s learn about the NTx test.

-What is a NTx test?
+What is an NTx test?

 Bone is a living tissue made up of minerals, collagen and many other constituents.
 As bone breaks down, its by-products appear in the blood and then are ultimately excreted in the urine.